 - Andreas Petersik: Realistische haptische Simulation materialabtragender chirurgischer Eingriffe.
 [Realistic haptic simulation of material removing surgical interventions].
 Dissertation, Carl-Friedrich-Gauß-Fakultät, Technische Universität Braunschweig, 2007.

 - Bernhard Pflesser, Andreas Petersik, Ulf Tiede, Karl Heinz Höhne, Rudolf Leuwer: Volume cutting for virtual petrous bone surgery.
-Comput.
-Aided Surg.
-7, 2 (2002), 74-83.
+Computer Aided Surgery 7, 2 (2002), 74-83.

 - Rudolf Leuwer, Bernhard Pflesser, Markus Urban: Die stereoskopische Simulation ohrchirurgischer Eingriffe an einem neuartigen 3D-Computermodell.
-Laryngo-Rhino-Otol.
-80 (2001), 298-302.
+[The stereoscopic simulation of otosurgical approaches by means of a novel 3D-computer model].
+Laryngo-Rhino-Otologie 80 (2001), 298-302.